Do you like roasted almonds and almond butter? Do you like argan oil? Do you like honey?

 • Gradually add the oil to the ground almonds and stir until smooth.
 Then gradually add the honey and combine all the ingredients until smooth.
 Season with salt and cinnamon.

 • Amlou is traditionally more liquid and doesn’t have a “paste like” consistency.
 I prefer to keep it as a paste, since I like my amlou as a spread rather then a dip.
-If you would like a thin amlou then use 120 ml argan oil instead of 80 ml.
+If you would like a thin amlou use 120 ml argan oil instead of 80 ml.

 • Tradionnally amlou doesn’t contain cinnamon and salt.